-Finally, the prioritised "area(s) of change" should - ideally - be used to formulate a specific change under the form of an outcome statement for the project (Figure 7).
-The VLIR-UOS generic outcome statements can provide guidance as to how to define the outcome statement, whereby SI and TEAM projects often target the outcomes related to higher quality and inclusive education (e.g. generic VLIR-outcome 2) and/or higher quality and needs-oriented research (e.g. generic VLIR-outcome 4) and should include in its outcome statement the vision on uptake (e.g. VLIR-UOS outcome 5 'enhanced condition for uptake of new knowledge, applications and services').
+In the context of VLIR-UOS projects, the ToC development is simplified and projects are only required to explain how the envisioned areas of changes which the project can realistically influence, align with the standard VLIR-UOS outcomes, whereby SI and TEAM projects often target the outcomes related to higher quality and inclusive education (e.g. generic VLIR-outcome 2) and/or higher quality and needsoriented research (e.g. generic VLIR-outcome 4) and should include in its outcome statement the vision on uptake (e.g. VLIR-UOS outcome 5 'enhanced condition for uptake of new knowledge, applications and services').